-(b) Within four (4) days of receipt of the ADR Form, the individual responsible for making the assignment shall meet with the faculty member and discuss the dispute.
-Within twenty-four (24) hours after this conference, such individual shall complete Part 1 of the ADR Form and deliver it to the faculty member.

-(c) If the faculty member continues to be aggrieved following the initial conference, the faculty member shall enter into a period of facilitation not to exceed ten (10) days with the Vice President for Faculty Development and Advancement before filing the ADR Form with the dean or other appropriate administrator.
-All requests for facilitation shall be in writing and filed within four (4) days following receipt of the ADR Form from the assigner.

-(d) If the faculty member continues to be aggrieved following the facilitation period, the faculty member shall file the ADR Form, with Part 1 completed, with the dean or other appropriate administrator no later than four (4) days after the initial conference.

-(e) The UFF representative shall schedule a meeting with the dean or other appropriate administrator to be held no later than four (4) days after filing the ADR

-Form with the dean or other appropriate administrator.
+- (b) Within four (4) days of receipt of the ADR Form, the individual responsible for making the assignment shall meet with the faculty member and discuss the dispute.
+Within twenty-four (24) hours after this conference, such individual shall complete Part 1 of the ADR Form and deliver it to the faculty member. - (c) If the faculty member continues to be aggrieved following the initial conference, the faculty member shall enter into a period of facilitation not to exceed ten (10) days with the Vice President for Faculty Development and Advancement before filing the ADR Form with the dean or other appropriate administrator.
+All requests for facilitation shall be in writing and filed within four (4) days following receipt of the ADR Form from the assigner. - (d) If the faculty member continues to be aggrieved following the facilitation period, the faculty member shall file the ADR Form, with Part 1 completed, with the dean or other appropriate administrator no later than four (4) days after the initial conference. - (e) The UFF representative shall schedule a meeting with the dean or other appropriate administrator to be held no later than four (4) days after filing the ADR Form with the dean or other appropriate administrator.
 At this meeting, the faculty member, the UFF representative, and the dean or appropriate administrator shall discuss the dispute and attempt to resolve it.
-Within twenty-four (24) hours after the conclusion of this meeting, the dean or appropriate administrator shall complete Part 2 of the ADR Form and deliver it to the UFF representative.

-(f) If consultation with the dean or appropriate administrator does not resolve the matter, the UFF representative may file, within four (4) days of that meeting, Part 3 of the ADR Form (with supporting documentation) with the President's representative, indicating an intention to submit the dispute to a neutral umpire.

-(g) Within seven (7) days of receipt of the completed ADR Form and other documentation, the President's representative may place a written explanation, brief statement of the University's position, a list of expected witnesses, and other relevant documentation in the faculty member's ADR File.
-As soon as practicable thereafter, a copy of all documents placed in the faculty member's ADR File shall be presented to the UFF representative, who shall place a list of the faculty member's expected witnesses into the file.
+Within twenty-four (24) hours after the conclusion of this meeting, the dean or appropriate administrator shall complete Part 2 of the ADR Form and deliver it to the UFF representative. - (f) If consultation with the dean or appropriate administrator does not resolve the matter, the UFF representative may file, within four (4) days of that meeting, Part 3 of the ADR Form (with supporting documentation) with the President's representative, indicating an intention to submit the dispute to a neutral umpire. - (g) Within seven (7) days of receipt of the completed ADR Form and other documentation, the President's representative may place a written explanation, brief statement of the University's position, a list of expected witnesses, and other relevant documentation in the faculty member's ADR File.
+As soon as practicable thereafter, a copy of all documents placed in the faculty member's ADR File shall be presented to the UFF representative, who shall place a list of the faculty member's expected witnesses into the file. - (h) At the time that the completed ADR Form is submitted to the President's representative, the UFF representative shall schedule a meeting with the President's representative for the purpose of selecting a Neutral Umpire from the Neutral Umpire Panel.
+This meeting shall be scheduled for no later than seven (7) days after filing of the completed ADR Form.
+Selection of the Neutral Umpire shall be by mutual agreement or by alternatively striking names from the Neutral Umpire Panel list until one name remains.
+The right of first choice to strike from the list shall be determined by the toss of a coin.
+The right to strike first shall alternate in any subsequent Neutral Umpire selection.

+Appendix H

-Appendix H FSU Board of Trustees & UFF Exclusive Assignment Dispute Resolution
+FSU Board of Trustees & UFF Exclusive Assignment Dispute Resolution